Starving Time: Dependency upon outside resources

 The English settlement at Jamestown had been established on May 24, 1607, with the arrival of three ships commanded by Captain Christopher Newport.
 The initial small group of 104 men and boys chose the location because it was favorable for defensive purposes, but it offered poor hunting prospects and a shortage of drinking water.
 Although they did some farming, few of the original settlers were accustomed to manual labor or were familiar with farming.
 Hunting on the island was poor, and they quickly exhausted the supply of small game.
 The colonists were largely dependent upon trade with the Native Americans and periodic supply ships from England for their food.

 A series of incidents with the Native Americans soon developed into serious conflicts, ending any hope of a commercial alliance with them.
 This forced the settlers into close quarters, behind fortified walls, severely limiting their ability to farm the area and trade with other Indian tribes.
 Various attempts at farming led to kidnappings and killings by the Powhatans, while expeditions to establish relations with other Native Americans resulted either in the emissaries being ambushed and killed by the Powhatans, or proved fruitless in gaining sufficient supplies.
 The combination of disease, killings, and kidnapping almost obliterated the initial English population.

 First and second supply trips

 After dropping off the settlers, and returning to England, Christopher Newport returned to Jamestown in January 1608 from England with what was called the "first supply" and about 100 additional settlers.
-Upon his return, he found that the effects of the lack of planning and lack of skills amongst the original colonists had combined with Powhatan attacks in reducing the original settlement to only 38 survivors.
+Upon his return, he found that the effects of the lack of planning and lack of skills among the original colonists had combined with Powhatan attacks in reducing the original settlement to only 38 survivors.

 After expanding fortifications, reinforcing shelters, and placing armed men to defend crops from native attacks, Newport felt he had secured the settlement by the end of winter.
 He sailed for England again in April 1608, returning to Jamestown that October with the "second supply".
 On board were the colony's first two women—Mistress Forrest and her maid Anne Burras—as well as more supplies and additional settlers, including craftsmen trained to make glass.